hackerzhuli/unity-code/README_EXTENSION.md

 ![Static Analysis](./assets/Static%20Analysis.png)

 ### 🔄 **Smart Asset Management**
-- **Automatic meta file handling** - Unity `.meta` files are automatically renamed when you rename or move files
+- **Automatic meta file handling** - Unity `.meta` files are automatically renamed or moved when you rename or move files
 - **Asset database refresh** - Automatic Unity recompilation when you save C# scripts
 - **Seamless file operations** - Move, rename, and delete assets with confidence
 - **Smart Unity awareness** - Knows about whether you're in play mode, whether Unity maybe compiling, and whether you are running Hot Reload for Unity, and act accordingly